-Your Flywheel (Clutch Flywheel) worn out? » Read more about common malfunctions • Repair • Replacement manual
+Your Freewheel clutch (overrunning clutch) worn out? » Read more about common malfunctions • Repair • Replacement manual

 Steady engine and gear: the flywheel